Remember playing Mario, Dave, Pacman, Zelda and video games such in your childhood?

 City parent Dipali Shivatare says, “Video Games should definitely be banned in Maharashtra too.
 It is difficult to keep an eye on your kids especially when you’re working.

 I have seen my son playing video games very often, however, I try to restrict it but am sure he must be doing it on my back.
+I suppose I could always try to find online resources like teamfight tactics tips for more information to see if it is appropriate.

 The problem is not with the video game but the way it is been helping them develop in wrong ways.